 Research suggests that while electrolyte needs for individual athletes may vary up to 1000% (tenfold), fluid loss remains fairly constant.
 Also, we can measure fluid loss more easily than electrolyte loss; we don't need sophisticated lab equipment, just a scale.
 Thus, we can come pretty close in calculating fluid loss and replacement.

-On average, you lose about one liter (approx 34 ounces) of fluid per hour of exercise.
-Extreme heat and humidity can raise that amount to three liters in one hour.
+On average, you lose about one litre of fluid per hour of exercise.
+Extreme heat and humidity can raise that amount to three litres in one hour.
 A trained athlete will store enough muscle glycogen to provide energy for approximately 90 minutes of aerobic exercise.
 As your muscles burn glycogen, water is released as a metabolic by-product and excreted as sweat.
 Researchers found that during a marathon (42km), runners released an average of two liters of sweat from muscle glycogen stores.
 This is in addition to sweat from other body liquids.

 Can you drink too much?